miklevin/MikeLev.in/_posts/2024-09-27-jupyter-notebook-to-fasthtml.md

 inherited from some Platonic unchanging parent object, and how much should be fresh new custom code every time.
 It's all about assumptions.
 The more assumptions you make, the briefer the code, but the harder it is to customize.

+## Creating a Simple Master Template for Pipulate Nix Flake

 The Pipulate Nix Flake got pretty long, but it's time to put a fork in it.
 It's done.
 Oh, I'll tweak it over time.
 But it works, and it's short enough to not do